codiume/orbit/packages/astro-gtm/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

-This [Astro](https://astro.build/) plugin makes it easy to integrate [Google Tag Manager](https://tagmanager.google.com/) into your project, allowing you to manage marketing and analytics tags without modifying your codebase directly.
+This [Astro](https://astro.build/) plugin makes it easy to integrate [Google Tag Manager](https://tagmanager.google.com/) into your project, letting you manage marketing and analytics tags directly from your Astro website.

 ## 📦 Installation